Find a Job You Really Want In

 Unemployment Rate: 12.7%

-Here’s a quick look are the places in Rhode Island with the highest unemployment rate:
+Here’s a quick overview of cities in Rhode Island with higher unemployment rates:

 - Providence